filecoin-project/filecoin-docs/README.md

 ## View a live demo of the new docs site (WIP)
 You can view the [live demo](https://filecoin-docs.netlify.com/) of this new site (WIP), compiled from the `master` branch, on Netlify.
+During this transition period, you'll see a mix of new Filecoin content, stubs for planned Filecoin content, and old IPFS content that needs to be replaced with similar articles.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b3586cdd-c0e3-404c-b451-875025e0e990/deploy-status)](https://app.netlify.com/sites/filecoin-docs/deploys)